zwoo-hq/zwooc/README.md

                 "profile1": "watch", // profile 1 should be started inw watch mode "profile2": "build" // profile 1 should be started inw watch mode },
-            // ... all other base options (pre, post, skipFragments, includeFragments, alias) }
+            // ... all other base options ($pre, $post, skipFragments, includeFragments, alias) }
     }
 }